-- Any new building or structure.

-- Alterations and/or extensions to the internal space or external structure of a building.

-- A change of land use.

-- Any Hardstand areas.

-- Fencing to boundaries.
+- Any new building or structure. - Alterations and/or extensions to the internal space or external structure of a building. - A change of land use. - Constructing or altering earthworks (whether or not in relation to a building etc.) - Constructing or altering engineering, electrical or hydraulic works; - Demolishing , destroying, dismantling or removing: Building, structure, earthworks, engineering works, electrical works and hydraulic works. - Any Hardstand areas. - Fencing to boundaries.

 Landscaping.
-(Refer to JAH landscaping guidelines.)
+(Refer to JAH landscape Design Guidelines.)

-Some minor structures and works are not defined as 'development' and therefore do not require Development approval, however they still require a Building or Works Approval from the Airport Building Controller (ABC) prior to any works being undertaken on Site.
+Structures include bridges, fences, towers, pylons and temporary structures such as tents.
+Some minor structures and works are not defined as 'development' and therefore do not require Development Approval, however they still require a Building or Works Approval from the Airport Building Controller (ABC) prior to any works being undertaken on Site.